hw4n/QuickGPT/README.md

 await gpt.JustAnswer('limit of 1/x as x approaches infinity').then(console.log);
 // // -> As \( x \) gets really, really big, like infinity, \(\frac{1}{x}\) gets really, really small, like zero.
 So, the limit of \(\frac{1}{x}\) as \( x \) goes to infinity is 0.

+// finally, if you want to directly use the official OpenAI API const openai = gpt.openai;
 ```

 ## Easy Contribution